 Under the research collaboration and license option agreement, Surface paid an upfront technology access fee of \$250,000 and makes milestone payments upon completion of each of four designated milestones for the first target antigen specified in the agreement.
 For the second target antigen, Surface is obligated to make payments to the Company based on time incurred by the Company in the conduct of the work plan described in the agreement.
 Surface is required to reimburse the Company for expenses incurred (i) in the conduct of the work plan as detailed in the research funding budget and (ii) for patent filings and prosecution of the Company's program intellectual property as described in the agreement.
 The exercise of each option would also entail a license fee and annual maintenance fees, and in the case of the product license, royalties and additional milestone payments.
 This agreement will expire upon the latest of the expiration of both research programs and all evaluation and testing periods.
-During the year ended December 31, 2021 the Company recorded \$850,000 of revenue for a product license for the first target.
-During each of the years ended December 31, 2022 and 2021, the Company recorded \$50,000 of revenue for an annual maintenance fee for the exclusive product license.
+During the year ended December 31, 2023 the Company recorded \$500,000 of revenue for a milestone fee for the first target.
+During year ended December 31, 2022 the Company recorded \$50,000 of revenue for an annual maintenance fee for the exclusive product license.
+In 2023 Surface terminated this exclusive research license agreement, and therefore will not be required to pay the maintenance fee any longer.
+Surface Oncology has sublicensed this program for the second target to Coherus which is actively continuing phase 1/2 development.
+Coherus is now responsible for the maintenance fee.

-7. COMMITMENTS AND CONTINGENCIES
+6. COMMITMENTS AND CONTINGENCIES